UPPMAX/programming_formalisms/docs/prereqs.md

         - Follow the setup insctructions from the Windows part at [https://coderefinery.github.io/installation/git-in-terminal/](https://coderefinery.github.io/installation/git-in-terminal/) by CodeRefinery.
         - Included will be the **Git Bash**

+=== "Mac"

+    - We will use terminal to some extent.
+    - Choose one of your choice, the built-in or another!
+    - Chances are big that you already have **git installed on your computer**.
+    - You can check by running e.g. `git --version`.
+        -  and if it reports 2.28 or higher, then you are good.
+    - If you have a very old version of git or you don't have it, install it following the instructions [here](https://git-scm.com/download/mac)
+        - You may have to do ``xcode select --install`` from the Mac terminal.

+=== "Linux"

+    - We will use terminal to some extent.
+    - Chances are big that you already have **git installed on your computer**.
+    - You can check by running e.g. `git --version`.
+        -  and if it reports 2.28 or higher, then you are good.
+    - If you have a very old version of git or you don't have it, install it following the Linux instructions [here](https://coderefinery.github.io/installation/git-in-terminal/#installation)

+### Using git in VS code

+- When Git is instaeld yu may need to restart a shel in VS code before it works.

 ### Using VS Code as a git editor